bitzesty/trade-tariff-backend/README.md

   ```

 ## Notes

-* Project does __not__ contain schema.rb, do not use rake db:schema:load.
-Sequel
-does not yet support view creation via schema file.

 * When writing validators in `app/validators` please run the rake task
 `audit:verify` which runs the validator against existing data.